 I hope you’ve been keeping safe and healthy during these challenging times.
-As we continue to care for and educate students amid the challenging realities of the COVID-19 pandemic, I wanted to provide an update of how Milton Hershey School has been working tirelessly to ensure the health, safety, and well-being of our students.
+As we continue to care for and educate students amid the challenging realities of the COVID-19 pandemic, I wanted to provide an update of how Milton Hershey School has been working tirelessly on our health and wellness to ensure the health, safety, and well-being of our students.

 Our priority has been to continue to serve our students during a critical time when they’re most in need of support.
 We recognize the conditions imposed by COVID-19 can bring additional anxiety and emotional distress for many of our students.
 With that in mind, we’ve taken a series of steps designed to cast the widest possible net of support, including:

 - Conducting needs assessments with students and parents/sponsors on additional supports needed for students’ return to campus and their classroom learning during the pandemic;

 - Implementing telehealth services, including consultations with parents/sponsors;

 - Wellness Wednesday e-newsletters to help promote mental health among Senior Division;

 - New video messages and resources/tips for Middle Division about health and wellness;